ibm-messaging/mqperf/openshift/configuration.md

 Details of building and deploying the CPH client on OCP are provided in the cphtestp repository [instructions](https://github.com/ibm-messaging/cphtestp/blob/master/openshift/openshift.md).
 The majority of our testing is performed with the CPH client, but we also have instructions on setting up a JMS client for use with OCP in the jmstestp repository [instructions](https://github.com/ibm-messaging/jmstestp/blob/master/openshift.md).

 ### Additional network configuration
 The default SDN (Software Defined Network) for our OCP 4.2 cluster uses 1Gb networking for all its communication between master->workers as well as workers->workers and external clients->workers.
 This obviously creates a network bottleneck when testing high throughput messaging.
-We have a 10GbE network  available across our cluster and clients, so we need to take advantage of this.
+We have a 10GbE and 100GbE network available across our cluster and clients, so we need to take advantage of this.
 This can be achieved using the Multus CNI plugin.

 At OCP 4.2.x, although the documentation suggests adding additional host networks is straightforward, it appears that further Multus interoperation will only be available in OCP 4.4.x, and that will only be at 'Tech Preview' level of support.
 There is some base functionality (even at 4.2), that is usable and is available by configuring the network.operator.openshift.io custom resource (CR) which stores the settings for the Cluster Network Operator (CNO).
 Occasionally it will serve up IP addresses that have already been allocated, and thus attempts to connect to the QM will fail.
 ```